gitlabhq/gitlabhq/doc/development/documentation/index.md

 ### Changing document location

-Changing a document's location is not to be taken lightly.
-Remember that the documentation is available to all installations under `help/` and not only to GitLab.com or <http://docs.gitlab.com>.
-Make sure this is discussed with the Documentation team beforehand.
+Changing a document's location requires specific steps to be followed to ensure that users can seamlessly access the new doc page, whether they are accesing content on a GitLab instance domain at `/help` or at docs.gitlab.com.
+Be sure to ping a GitLab technical writer if you have any questions during the process, and at the very least, after this change is merged, so that it can be reviewed promptly.

-If you indeed need to change a document's location, do NOT remove the old document, but rather replace all of its contents with a new line:
+If you indeed need to change a document's location, do not remove the old document, but rather replace all of its content with a new line:

 ```md
 This document was moved to [another location](path/to/new_doc.md).